-- Will know the basic categories of mathematical and probabilistic tools, which are used for the solution of problems with elements of uncertainty or randomness. - Will know the notion of stochastic process and will be familiar with the basic categories, as Poisson processes and Markov chains. - Will be capable to cope with courses in other semesters, which base their theory on stochastic processes.
+- Know the basic categories of mathematical and probabilistic tools, which are used for the solution of problems with elements of uncertainty or randomness. - Know the notion of stochastic process and will be familiar with the basic categories, as Poisson processes and Markov chains. - Be capable to cope with courses in other semesters, which base their theory on stochastic processes.

-321-5502 Signals and Systems
+Signals and Systems